tracemouse/MusicBeeFly/README.md

 #### Android App ####

-Get the apk file from the [release](https://github.com/tracemouse/MusicBeeFly/releases) page, Don't ask me how to install an Andriod app from the apk file.
+Get the apk file from the [release](https://github.com/tracemouse/MusicBeeFly/releases) page and install it on your Android phone.

 #### Android WebApp ####

-If you do not want to install the apk file, you may aslo install the MusicBee Fly as an Android WebApp like iPhone above.
-Please use Google Chrome to do it instead of the browser provided by your phone.
+If you don't want to install the apk file, you may also install it as an Android WebApp like iPhone above.

-Chrome may remind you the HTTP is unsafe, please ignore it because MusicBee Fly cannot use SSL.
+Use Google Chrome to do it like iPhone Safari above, Chrome may remind you the HTTP is unsafe, please ignore it because MusicBee Fly cannot use SSL.

 ![chrome](https://tracemouse.github.io/MusicBeeFly/docs/chrome.png)
 ![chrome2](https://tracemouse.github.io/MusicBeeFly/docs/chrome-2.png)